↑

 Instructions

-• Place a box grater inside a big bowl.
+• Place a box grater inside a large bowl.

-• Grate the shallot on the smallest side of the grater.
+• Grate the shallot on the small side of the grater.

-• Grate each tomato half on the larger side of the grater.
+• Grate the tomatoes on the larger side of the grater.

-• Grate down to the skin, and discard the skins.
+• Grate down to the skin.
+Discard the skins.

 Notes